niltwill/BandwidthShaper/README.md

 If you do not always want to open an elevated command prompt and manually execute the app with its flags, then it's best to set your preferred parameters in the `params.txt` file and use `run-BandwidthShaper.exe` or `run-BandwidthShaper-Hidden.exe` (you can rename these executable files).
 Remember: make sure to change the NIC's index number to be valid, yours will most likely need to be different from mine!

 ## Issues
 - **I want to use this for ARM64:** This needs a WinDivert driver for ARM64, but there is no official compiled and signed version.
 You will either have to compile the driver yourself, or [use what was compiled by sj6219](https://github.com/sj6219/Divert/releases/tag/ARM64).
-Download that and copy only the `WinDivert.dll` and `WinDivert64.sys` files to the application's *arm64* folder.
+This is what's being bundled in the *arm64* folder.
 Because that driver has no certificate, you have to run Windows in testsign mode with the command (as admin): `Bcdedit.exe -set TESTSIGNING ON` - then restart your computer.

 - **Invalid digital signature error message for the "WinDivert64.sys" or "WinDivert32.sys" file:** This may happen when running on an unsupported Windows operating system, such as Windows 7.
 In this case the driver can only be loaded if you disable "driver signature enforcement" in Windows.
 To do this, with Windows 7, you can restart the computer and keep pressing F8 until the advanced boot options menu gets displayed.
 Then choose "Disable driver signature enforcement".
 Obviously this is not recommended or a safe practice, but it's the only way to get it working on an unsupported OS.
 Due to security, Windows will not load the needed driver and thus no traffic shaping can take place.
 For a more permanent solution, you can test [sign the driver](https://reqrypt.org/windivert-faq.html#q3) yourself.
 [Click here](https://www.richud.com/wiki/Windows_7_Install_Unsigned_Drivers_CAT_fix) for another example.